 1) The spread in interest rates.
-In this example, the lowest interest rate is 3.15% and the highest interest rate is 8.25%.
-The greater the spread the more you save by paying off the high interest rate loans first if all else equal.
+In this example, the lowest interest rate is 3.15% and the highest is 8.25%.
+The greater the spread (i.e. the difference between the highest and lowest rates) the more you save.

 2) Which loan balances have the higher interest rates?
-If your largest loans have the higher interest rates, as is the case in this example, the more you save by paying of your high interest rate loans first.
+If your largest loans have the highest rates, as is the case in this example, the more you save by paying of your high interest rate loans first.

 What Not To Do Regardless Of The Method You Choose